wpang13579/Beauty_of_earth/README.md

+# 🌿 The Beauty of Earth Website

-A static HTML/CSS website showcasing the beauty of nature through categorized content about flora, fauna, and environment.
+A static HTML/CSS website showcasing the beauty of nature through categorized content about flora, fauna, and the environment.

+---

-🌱 Features
+## ✨ Features

-Multiple HTML pages (birds, mammals, flora, ocean, etc.)
+- 📄 Multiple categorized HTML pages:
+  - Birds
+  - Mammals
+  - Flora
+  - Ocean
+  - Environment
-CSS styling for each category
+- 🎨 CSS styling for each category
-Image folders and media content
+- 🖼️ Media folders for images and videos

-📂 Tech Used
+- 📁 Organized content layout for easy navigation

+---

+## 🛠️ Tech Stack

-HTML5
+- HTML5
-CSS
+- CSS3
-JavaScript
+- JavaScript
-Bootstraps
+- Bootstrap